tpayne/CloudFunctions/GCP/samples/AdvancedHttpFunction/README.md

     updateTime: '2021-04-08T17:43:03.855Z'
     versionId: '4'

+If the role requires a binding role, then

+    gcloud functions add-iam-policy-binding advancedhttpfunction \
+        --region=us-central1 --member=allUsers \
+        --role=roles/cloudfunctions.invoker

 If any errors occur during deployment, then you can debug them with...

     gcloud functions logs read